NathanNemerov/approximate-query-processing/README.md

 # Setup

-## To install psycopg:
+## To install required packages:

-With python installed (in this example I am using python3), you should be able to use the command `python3 -m pip install psycopg`
+With python installed (in this example I am using python3), you should be able to use the command `python3 -m pip install -r requirements.txt`.
+If you are using VSCode and are in a venv, you can just do `pip install -r requirements.txt`

+***NOTE: Any packages you add will have to be manually added to the `requirements.txt` file, and you will have to manually invoke it when the file is changed.***

 ## Testing the connection: